IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 - Using the microphone or voice recognition feature.

-Some Android TV™ models are supplied with manganese batteries.
-For longer battery life, use alkaline batteries instead.
-We don't recommend using rechargeable batteries.
+- Some models are supplied with manganese batteries.
+For longer battery life, alkaline batteries are recommended.
+(Rechargeable batteries are not supported.)

 - On the supplied remote control, press the HOME button.